movb0/TrackyMobileApplication/README.md

 ## 🚍 Tracky – Smart Public Transit App for Sri Lanka

 **Tracky** is a smart public transit mobile app designed to simplify travel across Sri Lanka.
-It offers real-time schedules and GPS tracking for buses, trains, and three-wheelers, helping commuters better plan their journeys, reduce waiting times, and navigate the public transport system with ease.
+It offers real-time schedules and GPS tracking for buses, trains and three-wheelers, helping commuters better plan their journeys, reduce waiting times and navigate the public transport system with ease.

 Whether you're a daily commuter or an occasional traveler, Tracky ensures you're always on time, with up-to-date information at your fingertips.
 The app was built to make transit more predictable and less stressful—no more guessing when your ride will arrive or where to find it.